jonathanw82/hello-django/README.md

 go to google get a new key from django secret key gen then in settingsa like before add the secret key

 then create another for heroku and put it under config vars.

+However using an env.py file is a better idea.